 Ministry of Language Policy

-In Paraguay's 1992 Constitution, it is stated that Guaraní and Spanish should be on equal footing.
-The Ministry of Language Policy was established in 2011.
-It is appointed to normalize and promote the use of the indigenous language across the courts, legislative offices and the government.
-Guaraní should be learned by judicial officials.
+According to Paraguay’s 1992 Constitution, Guaraní and Spanish are equals.
+They established the Ministry of Language Policy in 2011.
+The Ministry strives to normalize and promote the indigenous language across the courts, legislative offices and the government.
+They also want judicial officials to learn Guaraní.
 Paraguayans are given the right to a trial in any of the two official languages of the country.

 The Ministry is promoting a positive image of Guaraní, although in these early stages, the effort is being met with negativity.
 Due to the years of subjugation, speakers of the language believe that their mother tongue is second-class.
 Many still carry the stigma that speaking Guaraní means they are illiterate, ignorant, poor and from the rural areas.